-In order to support ease of sitting for the body and reduce distraction for the group, we recommend loose comfortable clothing in subdued colors.
-Keep dress comfortable but modest avoiding, for example, large images, printed words on shirts and strong scents.
-Whenever possible, allow feet be bare and heads hatless in order to open up all your senses to your surroundings.
-Please feel free to ask a senior (someone wearing a rakusu) if you have any questions.
+In order to support ease of sitting and reduce distraction for the group, it’s customary to wear loose comfortable clothing in subdued colors.
+Keep dress comfortable but modest, avoiding, for example, large images, printed words on shirts and strong scents.
+Whenever possible, allow the feet to be bare and heads hatless in order to open up all your senses to your surroundings.
+We appreciate your respect for our tradition and look forward to joining together in practice.

 Traditional Zen Garments

-The Wagesa is a thin strip of cloth connected by an eternal knot.
-Those who have received Buddhist precepts wear these after they have undergone the ceremony called “Jukai.”
-The Wagesa is a helpful reminder of one’s vows and the value of practice.
-These, in addition to the Rakusu, are placed upon the head during the robe verse often chanted before zazen.
+The wagesa is a helpful reminder of one’s vows and the value of practice.
+These, in addition to the rakusu, are treated with great respect and placed upon the head during the Robe Verse that is often chanted before zazen.

 The rakusu, a bib-like garment with a ring, is a small version of the Buddha’s robe.
 These hand-sewn garments were originally made, at the time of the Buddha, from discarded garments.
 The pattern represents a fertile rice field.
 Those with rakusus at EFZW have taken additional vows to care for the sangha, commit to a formal relationship with the teacher and uphold the Dharma Cloud lineage.